manishshettym/manishshettym.github.io/index.md

 ## About Me

 <img class="profile-picture" src="./images/dpForAll.png">
 I am a PhD student at <a href="https://www.berkeley.edu/">UC Berkeley</a> in the <a href="https://ps.berkeley.edu/">Programming Systems</a> group and the <a href="https://sky.cs.berkeley.edu/">Sky Lab</a> advised by <a href="https://people.eecs.berkeley.edu/~ksen">Koushik Sen</a>.
+I broadly research techniques and design systems for expressive and reliable programming.

 ## Research Interest

-I am interested in Programming Languages and Software Engineering, specifically, in tools for expressive and reliable programming.
-Currently, my work draws inspiration from the deep connections between programs and graphs.
-Programs as graphs unlocks ideas for synthesis guided by graph structure.
-Declarative computational graphs as programs unlocks ideas for self-refining pipelines.
+I am interested in Programming Languages and Software Engineering, specifically, in developer tools for expressive and reliable programming in the age of Language Models (LM).
+Currently, my work draws inspiration from the deep & old connections between programs and graphs.
+Graph abstractions unlock program synthesis guided by structure.
+Similarly, abstracting computational graphs with LMs as programs enables expressive programming and debugging with LMs.
+My work is motivated by these insights.

 Previously, I worked at <a href="https://www.microsoft.com/en-us/research/">Microsoft Research (MSR)</a> with